austinwatersolutions/coordinator_daily_tasks/README.md

 - Check all lead sources throughout the day.
 - Try to set appointments with every qualified contact.
 - Follow up with Customers.
-- Check Eric's emails for any leads that decided to go through
 - Assist with any office tasks that are asked of you.
 - Be knowledgable of systems in as many aspects you can think of